mauricioelliff/laravel_ddd_architecture/README.md

 In this case, I tried do not make strong changes on default Laravel's folder structure, to not need to make changes on his code.
 It's so simple like use separated modules perform by Nicolas Widart, and a few adds on the Laravel folders.
 ( <a href="https://docs.laravelmodules.com">nWidart Modules</a> and his <a href="https://github.com/nWidart/laravel-modules">github place</a> ).
 In the future, each module should have 3 first folders, for infrastructure, application, and domain.
-By now, the subfolders are without this parents.
+By now, only the folder "models" has them.

 #### 2. Architecture Folders